UBCSailbot/docs/docs/reference/python/conventions.md

 # Conventions

 At UBC Sailbot, we follow standards in how we code to maintain a clean and comprehensible codebase.
-This page addresses what conventions we use specifically when programming in Python.
+This page addresses what conventions we use specifically when programming in Python and the tools to help us maintain these conventions.

 ## Style guide